DataDog/datadog-unix-agent/README.md

 - Make sure the ulimits are high enough if you receive out of memory errors:
   - check ulimits with `ulimit -a`
   - set high enough ulimits for `stack size`, `data seg size` and `max memory size`
+- Make sure you have enough space in `/opt` for the requirements + build
+- Make sure you have enough space in `/var` for the omnibus build
+- Omnibus uses git, make sure you have configured git username, etc.
+- If you have issues installing `gcc` 6.3.0, you might need to manually remove `gcc-locale` before attempting the upgrade if `gcc` is already installed on your system..
 - Set the `PATH`: `export PATH="/opt/freeware/bin:$PATH"`
 - Set the `CONFIG_SHELL`: `export CONFIG_SHELL="/bin/bash"`
 - Set the `TERM`: for convenience `export TERM=xterm`

 *Note*: please note that the `omnibus-ruby` installer currently requires the `datadog-5.5.0-aix` branch on AIX.
 That will probably be merged to `master`, but currently is required.
 No need